16: No Such Thing As A Ghost In Poland

 What?
 Yeah.
 Wow.

-It's not, not all of them, but some of them do.
+It's not all of them, but some of them do.
 They must have a seriously high pain threshold.

 I think they just pass out drunk for a full seven months.
 That kind of explains that.

-And they do like alcohol.
-Well, Vojczyk the Bear loved beer, didn't he?
+And they do like alcohol well.
+Vojczyk the bear loved beer, didn't he?

-Vojczek, who helped the Poles in World War II, carrying artillery back and forth.
+Vojczyk, who helped the Poles in World War II, carrying artillery back and forth.
 Okay.

-But his favourite drink was beer, and he loved a cigarette.
+But his favourite drink was beer and he loved a cigarette.
 This was a bear.

-Yeah, Vojczyk the Bear.
+Yeah, Vojczek the Bear.
 He's really famous.

 I think there's a statue of him in Prince's Street now in Edinburgh because he spent the rest of his days in Scotland, I think.
 Good place.